Yorko/mlcourse.ai/_sources/book/topic08/topic08_sgd_hashing_vowpal_wabbit.md

 df.head()
 ```

-We can see that most of features are not represented by numbers.
+We can see that most of the features are not represented by numbers.
 This poses a problem because we cannot use most machine learning methods (at least those implemented in scikit-learn) out-of-the-box.

 Let's dive into the "education" feature.